property personalised

 According to HDB, the flats at Chencharu Vines and Chencharu Green will have waiting times of just over three years.
 Woodlands North Verge and Tanjong Rhu Parc Front will take 48 months, while Stirling Horizon will have an approximate waiting time of 55 months.

-Ismail Gafoor, CEO of PropNex Realty, says that the overall application rate for the February BTO sales exercise will be about three times – which is lower than the 4.2 times for the October 2024 BTO exercise, given the larger supply of SBF units available this time around.
+Ismail Gafoor, CEO of PropNex Realty, says that the overall application rate for the February BTO sales exercise will be about three times, which is lower than the 4.2 times for the October 2024 BTO exercise, given the larger supply of SBF units available this time around.

 Lee Sze Teck, senior director of data analytics at Huttons Asia, says that in addition to the 2,500 SBF flats on offer that are already completed, there are more than 4,000 BTO flats with relatively short waiting times for buyers who need homes in a short time.

 In total, the February BTO and SBF exercises will offer 2,759 two-room flexi flats.
 Recent policy changes also mean that singles may apply for any two-room flexi flat of their choice island wide.
-“With a greater degree of flexibility in terms of location, this will help alleviate demand for 2-room flats, which have generally been oversubscribed in BTO launches,” says Lim.
+“With a greater degree of flexibility in terms of location, this will help alleviate demand for two-room flats, which have generally been oversubscribed in BTO launches,” says Lim.

 More from Edgeprop